jlgre/opgg_scraper/README.md

 ## Current TODOs:
 * get data for best runes
-* fix tier list bug - currently returns all for any input (-t top acts like -t all)

 ## Things I have learned
 * Examining HTML structure for relevant data